borisrizov-zf/ssi-docu/docs/architecture/cx-3-2/2. Managed Identity Wallet/arc42/main.md

 # System Scope and Context

-The Managed Identity Wallet Service is primarily used as a backend service for service composition or related components like EDC, but can also directly connect peer-to-peer with other DID agents.
+The Managed Identity Wallet Service is used as a backend service for service composition or related components like EDC, but can also connect peer-to-peer with other DID agents.

 ## Business Context